salkin-mada/Convenience/README.md

 ## Installation

-In SuperCollider, evaluate the following code to install it as a quar:
+In SuperCollider, evaluate the following code to install it as a quark:

 ```scd
 Quarks.install("https://github.com/salkin-mada/Convenience.git")